CM All Members of All Local Groups - Powershell

 19. Once you've confirmed that all the sections work--from the CI/Baseline, to inventory, then you can deploy that Baseline to the devices you want to report; that's up to you of course. all workstations? all workstations and all servers (but NOT Domain Controllers)?
 Just that <insert annoying internal team that always tries to bypass the rules and puts a random local user in the local Administrators group, because "they need it" (even when every company policy says to never do that, so they need to get yelled at by upper management, and you have to tell upper management who they need to yell at, using this routine)> ?

 Sample SQL to get you started...
-This would be "show me users and groups which are in the local Administrators group, where it's not "Domain Admins"
+This would be "show me users and groups which are in the local Administrators group, where it's not "Domain Admins", nor the legitimate local Administrator account, even if it has been renamed.

 select